frederic-perez/AmE-dictionary/data/dictionary.md

 __discectomy__ _n_ The partial or complete excision of an intervertebral disk.
 __discerning__ _adj_ :dart::three::hammer: _Downtown Boulder has everything a discerning diner could ask for and more._ _A discerning traveler._
 __discerp__ _vt_ /di-SUHRP/ [:scroll: From Latin discerpere (to tear to pieces), from dis- (apart) + carpere (to pick, pluck)] To tear off or to rip into pieces.
-__discharge__ _v_ :nine::m::dart: (discharged) To discharge is to fire a gun or an employee, or to set someone free from a hospital or jail.
-You’d probably like being discharged from jail, but not from your job, unless you really hate it. _Hospitals and jails provide homeless with a list of places where they can get help after discharge._ _Discharge policies._ _His honorable discharge in 1974._ _An officer discharged his weapon._ _The patient was discharged the day after the operation._
+__discharge__ _vt_ :nine::m::dart: (discharged) To discharge is to fire a gun or an employee, or to set someone free from a hospital or jail.
+You’d probably like being discharged from jail, but not from your job, unless you really hate it. _The hospital discharged the patient._ _Hospitals and jails provide homeless with a list of places where they can get help after discharge._ _Discharge policies._ _His honorable discharge in 1974._ _An officer discharged his weapon._ _The patient was discharged the day after the operation._
 __discharged__ _adj_ Having lost your job. _He was discharged from the Air Force._ _Syn_ dismissed, fired, laid-off, pink-slipped
 __disciple__ _n_ :two::mute:[dis~~c~~iple] One who embraces and assists in spreading the teachings of another. _Syn_ adherent
 __discipline__ _v_